Artificial Intelligence Tools Expand Scientists' Impact but Contract Science's Focus (Just accepted by Nature, to be online soon): Methods

-We describe an individual scientist's career trajectory using a role transition model (Supplementary Fig.~\ref{figs6}A) and extract the role transition trajectories of scientists from the OpenAlex dataset.
 First, we traverse all selected papers in the 6 disciplines and extract all the scientists involved in any of these papers.
 Then, for each individual scientist, we extract all papers in which they have been involved and record the time of their first publication in any role, the time of their first publication as team leader (if ever), and the time of their last publication.
 Subsequently, we filter out scientists whose publication records span only a single year.
 We also filter out those who directly start as established scientists leading research teams without a role transition from junior scientists.
 Finally, we detect the time that each scientist abandons academic publishing.
-Considering that one scientist may not publish papers continuously every year, we cannot regard them as having left academia based on their absence in the published record for a single year~\cite{milojevic2018changing}.
-Therefore, we set a threshold of 2 years and regard scientists who have no more publications after 2023 as having exited academia, while those who still publish papers after 2023 are considered to have an unclear ultimate status and are excluded from the analysis.
-Finally, we obtain 3,515,816 scientists in the 6 disciplines with complete role transition trajectories.
-We also classify them into AI and non-AI scientists according to whether they have published AI-assisted papers.
+Considering that one scientist may not publish papers continuously every year, we cannot regard them as having left academia based on their absence in the published record for a single year.
+Therefore, we follow the settings in previous research~\supercite{milojevic2018changing} to use a threshold of 3 years and regard scientists who have no more publications after 2022 as having exited academia, while those who still publish papers after 2022 are considered to have an unclear ultimate status and are excluded from analysis.
+Finally, we obtain 2,282,029 scientists in the 6 disciplines with complete role transition trajectories.
+We also classify them into AI and non-AI scientists according to whether they have published AI-augmented papers.